 Ansley Abraham joined the Southern Regional Education Board in 1985 as a research associate and became the founding director of the State Doctoral Scholars Program in 1993.
 Under Ansley’s direction, the Doctoral Scholars Program has developed into a nationally recognized program for producing minority Ph.D.s who seek faculty careers.
-The program annually hosts the Compact for Faculty Diversity Institute on Teaching and Mentoring — the largest gathering of minority Ph.D.
+The program hosts the annual Institute on Teaching and Mentoring — the largest gathering of minority Ph.D.

 Lessie Anderson is a school improvement instructional coach.
 She joined the Southern Regional Education Board in 2016 as a Mathematics Design Collaborative consultant.
 Prior to SREB, she was an instructional coach with NC New Schools/Breakthrough Learning.
 She has also served as an education consultant at North Carolina State University, a face-to-face and virtual high school math teacher, and adjunct instructor at the local community college.

 Cherryl Arnold joined the Doctoral Scholars Program as special assistant to the program in 2016.
 She assists with enhancing and expanding services for program scholars and graduates; provides direct scholar services; and helps develop DSP writing projects for state and institutional leadership.

 As director of the Southern Regional Education Board’s Go Alliance, Alice Anne Bailey helps states develop and implement policies, support programs and communications techniques to increase the number of students who would be the first in their families to attend college.
 She also directs the Go Alliance Academy, which provides rigorous professional development and education for in-service and pre-service school counselors and educators.
 At SREB, she has managed many multi-state education projects and authored numerous reports that range from middle grades to adult education.